Updated: Feb 7

 How does the Pelvic Floor work with the core?

 Remember, your pelvic floor is one aspect of the core.
 Our core is made up of the diaphragm (breathing muscle), transverse abdominals, multifidus (small spine muscles) and pelvic floor.
 These four muscles make up the core!
 They must work together and manage your everyday movements and daily eliminations.
 They cannot, and should not be addressed independently from each other.
 The diaphragm and pelvic floor synchronize to monitor the pressure in your abdomen.
 Think of the pressure that occurs in your belly when you sneeze.
 Oh gosh!
 This is scary for some…just thinking of it makes you think, “Squeeze the knees.”
 If the diaphragm and pelvic floor do not coordinate well, leakage and other pelvic related dysfunction can occur.

 Dr. Amanda Heritage, PT, DPT is the owner of Breathe Life Physical Therapy & Wellness, LLC located in Collingswood, NJ.
-She has been practicing physical therapy for 8 years with a strong focus on pelvic health.
-She offers complimentary 15 minute phone consultations to educate and encourage women and men about pelvic therapy as a treatment option for those suffering with pelvic pain, incontinence or constipation.
+She has been practicing physical therapy for 9 years with a strong focus on pelvic health.
+She enjoys encouraging women and men about pelvic therapy as a treatment option for those suffering with pelvic pain, incontinence or constipation.